Locally owned & operated, serving Little Rock since 2018

 A burst pipe is exactly what it sounds like.
 A pipe breaks open and water starts pouring out.
 It can be a tiny crack that sprays water, or the pipe can split wide open and flood a room in minutes.
 Either way, it needs immediate attention.

 Freezing is the most common cause.
-When temperatures drop below freezing, water inside pipes expands when it turns to ice.
+Frozen pipes happen when temperatures drop below freezing and water inside the line expands as it turns to ice.
 Little Rock winters get colder than people expect, and that pressure can crack or burst the pipe.
-We see this a lot in older homes in neighborhoods like Capitol View and the Quapaw Quarter, where pipes might run through unheated crawl spaces or along exterior walls without enough insulation.
+We see this a lot in older homes in Quapaw Quarter neighborhoods like Capitol View, where pipes might run through unheated crawl spaces or along exterior walls without enough insulation.
 Even one night of hard freeze can do it.

 High water pressure damages pipes over time.
 If your home's water pressure is too high, it puts constant stress on your pipes until they fail.
-This is common in areas of West Little Rock and Chenal Valley where the water pressure from the city is naturally higher.
+This can happen in areas where the municipal water pressure runs higher than the recommended 80 PSI.
 Corrosion is another big factor, especially in houses with old galvanized steel pipes that corrode from the inside out.
 Sometimes it's just a bad pipe or fitting that wasn't installed correctly or had a manufacturing defect.

 When a pipe bursts, the location matters.
 A burst under your sink is contained and easier to clean up.
 A burst pipe in your attic or inside a wall is much worse.
-Water pours down through your house, damaging everything below it before you even know there's a problem.
+Water can pour down through your house, damaging everything below it before you even know there's a problem.

 Signs Your Pipe Has Burst